-In the same immediate family there are a number of variations in the spelling, a few of which are Borradail, Borradail is used unless quoted sources spell the name otherwise.
+In the same immediate family there are a number of variations in the spelling, a few of which are Borradail, Borradail, Borradail, Borradaile, Borrodail, Borodail, Burdaile, Borodell, Borrowdale, Bordale, Burdell.
+For greater ease in reading the spelling of Borradail is used unless quoted sources spell the name otherwise.